IntroCSCI/colorvisionproject-avankineni/README.md

 ### File Input and Output

 !!!File input and output is used in my program to take in the file the user inputs and validates it through a `if` statement to check if the file contains a valid image.
 The image file is then changed based on what the user inputs and then is saved at the end of the program.!!!

+### Arrays/Vectors

+!!!`Vectors` have been used very effectively in my program since they are used to run my entire program.
+The `vector` I use is a `2D vector` in which it stores rows and columns of pixels based on what values the image gives it.
+The `2D vector` is iterated through two `for loops` to fill the contents of the array with different RGB values and simulate the colorblind effect.

+### Functions

+!!!My program used four different `functions`, `file()`, `colorblindType()`, `isQuit()`, and `applyRGBFilters()`.
+Each `function` has a different purpose in the program.
+The first two functions are used to print and ask what the filename is and what colorblindness the user wants to simulate.
+Then it receives the information and stores it in their respective `variables`, `filename` and `colorblind`. `isQuit()` asks the user whether or not they want to make changes to their answer and then takes in their answer and returns true or false depending on their answer.
+This allows the `while loop` to run effectively. `applyRGBFilters()` includes the `for loops` to change the `2D vector` and also includes the formulas to simulate the colorblindness depending on what the user enters in `colorblindType()`.
+Both `colorblindType()` and `applyRGBFilters()` run until `isQuit()` returns false.